Kelly0604/BIOSTAT_FINAL/README.md

 ##### Tool: Heart Disease Predictor

-**Class - IsHeartDisease**
+**Class - HeartDiseaseClassifier**

 - Output whether the patient is likely to get a heart disease.
+Positive when larger than 50%, negative when smaller than 50%.
+Percentage of possibility of diagnosing will also be returned.

 - Provide warning if the patient is considered likely diagnosing heart disease.

-**Class - PercentageHeart**

-- Output percentage of diagnosing heart disease for the user to take in consideration even they are not considered likely by the algorithm.

 ##### Project Breakdown and Timeline
 Phase 1: Data Exploration